-Mount Auburn’s leadership is responsible for carrying out the Cemetery’s mission and its vision for the future.
+Mount Auburn’s leadership is responsible for advancing the Cemetery’s mission, vision, and values.

-Under Dr. Barnett’s leadership, Mount Auburn’s executive staff work collaboratively to oversee the Cemetery’s core areas of activity and achieve its strategic goals.
+Under the leadership of Matthew Stephens, Mount Auburn’s executive staff work collaboratively to oversee the Cemetery’s core areas of activity and achieve its strategic goals.

 Michael Albano, Executive Vice President & CFO